Krona (comics): The New 52

 Following the War of the Green Lanterns, it is revealed that Atrocitus has kept Krona's corpse as a 'confidant', talking to the body when he needs to give voice to his feelings about the Red Lantern Corps and his plans to upgrade their intelligence.
 After granting intellects to three Red Lanterns, Atrocitus returns to the place where he has left Krona's body only to find it missing.
 Although Atrocitus attempts to find Krona's body, he is left to consider both the worrying possibility that Krona has come back to life, when faced with a revolt from Bleez, Atrocitus starts to wonder if the loss of Krona's body has robbed him of the focus of his rage, as he has begun to try and justify his actions where he previously considered his mere identity enough of a justification.
-Krona's body, however, is found to be possessed by Abysmus, a demonic entity created by the earliest experiments of Atrocitus with shamanistic and necromantic magic, who willingly ate his body and flayed his skin to empower himself and a race of similar creatures, the so-called Abysmorphs.
+Krona's body, however, is found to be possessed by Abysmus, a demonic entity created by the earliest experiments of Atrocitus with shamanistic and necromantic magic, who ate his body and flayed his skin to empower himself and a race of similar creatures, the so-called Abysmorphs.

 Following the events of "Rise of the Third Army", in the opening of Wrath of the First Lantern, Krona's history has been changed: although he attempted to observe the beginning of the universe, the cosmos-spanning hand now bears a Lantern Power ring and when the viewscreen explodes, it is because a time-travelling ship has just arrived.
 From the ship, appears the mysterious Volthoom.
 During a conversation with Atrocitus, Krona's spirit-which manifests as a result of Abysmus's manipulations-claims that he became caught up in his work after his wives and child were killed in an accident, but Atrocitus dismisses the idea that this excuses his later actions; moments later, the newly freed Volthoom disperses Krona's spirit, apparently ending the last remnants of his existence.

 It was also revealed that Krona's banishment from the Guardians of the Universe was not from the result of his machinations, but because he ordered the Manhunters to destroy Sector 666.

 The Lost Army

-A very alive Krona later finds John Stewart, Kilowog, Arisia, Two-Six and new Lantern Xrill-Vrek in a seemingly hostile territory, a long way from home.
+Krona later finds John Stewart, Kilowog, Arisia Rrab, Two-Six and new Lantern Xrill-Vrek in a seemingly hostile territory, a long way from home.
 Given that this Krona is back to his Maltusan look, does not recognize any of the Green Lanterns and that the Green Lantern rings cannot locate anyone or the Central Power Battery, provides a little clue as to what has happened.
 Either they have been displaced to another universe, another time, or both.